bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 ### Dark mode

-Fancy a pupup with a dark bacground instead of a light background? set the `dark` prop to true to enable the dark background.
+Fancy a pupup with a dark background instead of a light background? set the `dark` prop to true to enable the dark background.

 ## Internationalization